-Academic contributions and collaborations highlight the breadth and depth of our scholarship, as well as the international and interdisciplinary reach of our work though publications, keynotes and plenaries, hosting major conferences, research networks, and collaborative projects and partnerships with other Law Schools and institutions.
+Academic contributions and collaborations highlight the breadth and depth of our scholarship, as well as the international and interdisciplinary reach of our work through publications, keynotes and plenaries, hosting major conferences, research networks, and collaborative projects and partnerships with other Law Schools and institutions.

 The School also hosts and edits the Northern Ireland Legal Quarterly, a leading legal journal since its foundation in 1936, and numerous seminars and lectures take place each year including two major annual public lectures: the McDermott Lecture and the Stephen Livingstone Lecture.
 The School also hosted the prestigious Hamlyn Lecture in 2014, 2018 and 2020.